anoma/nspec/docs/tutorial/engines/index.juvix.md

 the action to be taken and also the reactions to the trigger.
 Let us explain this one step at a time.

-Now, one important deviation from a "bare bones" actor model are a set of guards for each engine family.
+Now, one ímportant deviation from a "bare bones" actor model are a set of guards for each engine family.
 It is up to the set of guards to determine, which action could be taken given